At Keil Financial Partners, we do retirement planning day in and day out.

 Death is not something that you look forward to.
 But now that we’re witnessing countless people dying due to COVID-19, the reality that we could die before we think we will has become clearer than ever.

-Because of this, we encourage you to plan ahead for your passing and to use this opportunity to take some more control by getting your wills, estate plans, and power of attorneys (POAs) in order.
+Because of this, we encourage you to plan ahead for your passing and to use this opportunity to take some more control by getting your wills, and power of attorneys (POAs) in order.
 Getting a POA for healthcare and finances can be especially helpful when you’re in a hospital and you require some important decisions to be made.

 It’s good to have a gut check now, get everything in place, and check a few boxes.
 You can make life easier for the ones you love by getting some things down on paper in case the unexpected ever does happen!